Procedure & Policies for Expediting Building Permit Approval for Properties Served by Individual Well / Septic Systems

 New Residential Construction

 Property corners, house corners, septic area corners, and center of driveway need to be staked and flagged so they can be seen at the time of the preliminary inspection.
 Tall grass, weeds and brush may need to be removed.
-All new home permits will have a site visit prior to approval by Environmental Health.
-If a site visit is made and there is no staking or the staking is incorrect or not visible a reinspection fee of $50 may be imposed.
+All new home permits will have a site visit within 10 business days (typically does not take that long unless there is a staff shortage or extreme weather conditions) prior to approval by Environmental Health.
+It is suggested that the staking be completed prior to building permit application or within the next business day to avoid a reinspection fee.
+If a site visit is made and there is no staking or the staking is incorrect or not visible a reinspection fee of $50 will be imposed.

-If the property is to be served by a septic system, the applicant must provide the name of a licensed BAT (Best Available Technologies) septic installer in Frederick County at the time of building permit application.
-If the installer is not provided, the permit will not be approved until such time as 1 is selected.
+If the property is to be served by a septic system, the applicant must provide the name of a Licensed Septic Installer/Master Plumber in Frederick County at the time of building permit application.
+If the installer is not provided, the permit will not be approved until such time as one is selected.